Self-testing composite measurements and bound entangled state in a single quantum network

 where $\ket{\mathrm{junk}_{s''\overline{s}''}}$ belongs to $\mathcal{H}_{s''}\otimes\mathcal{H}_{\overline{s}''}$ and

-where $\mathbbm{1}_{E''}$ is the identity acting on the auxiliary systems $\mathcal{H}_{\overline{s}''}$ and $U_{\overline{E}}=U_{\overline{A}}\otimes U_{\overline{B}}\otimes U_{\overline{C}}$; recall that $E''=\overline{A}''\overline{B}''\overline{C}''$.
+where $\mathbbm{1}_{E''}$ is the identity acting on the auxiliary systems $\mathcal{H}_{\overline{s}''}$ and $V_{\overline{E}}=U_{\overline{A}}\otimes U_{\overline{B}}\otimes U_{\overline{C}}$; recall that $E''=\overline{A}''\overline{B}''\overline{C}''$.

-It is important to note here that, since the measurements can only be characterised on the local states, a natural assumption that we make throughout this work is that the latter are full-rank.
+It is important to note here that, since the measurements can only be characterized on the local states, a natural assumption that we make throughout this work is that the latter are full-rank.
+Moreover, we do not assume that Eve's measurements are projective for our self-testing proof.

 \textit{Results.---} We propose a scheme that allows to device-independently certify in a single experiment the three different measurements introduced above, i.e., $M_{\mathrm{GHZ}}$, $M_{\mathrm{NLWE}}$, and the hybrid one $M_{\mathrm{UPB}}$.
 Consider again the network scenario in which the unknown pure states $|\psi_{s\overline{s}}\rangle$ with $s=A,B,C$ are distributed by independent sources among four parties who perform unknown measurements $A_x$, $B_y$, $C_z$ and $E_e$ on their shares of those states.
 Now, their aim is to exploit the observed correlations $\p$ to certify in the network the ideal reference experiment in which each source distributes the maximally entangled state of two qubits $\ket{\psi'_{s\overline{s}}}=\ket{\phi^+}=(\ket{00}+\ket{11})/\sqrt{2}$, the external observers measure the following observables on their shares of the joint state